 The key, especially in cooperatives in which all workers are owners, is to know what hat you’re wearing — is it an owner meeting?
 A management meeting?
 A marketing department meeting?

 The jobs and management of the business may evolve over time to include new roles, different structures or configurations; the ownership and governance structure creates the container and oversight for those changes and evolutions to happen.

 Cooperative is not your value proposition.

-A cooperative structure of ownership is a lot of things: a reflection of a set of values, a way to dismantle hierarchical ownership structures, a way to create wealth; a cooperative is not, however the value offered and proposed to your clients and customers.
+A cooperative structure of ownership is a lot of things: a reflection of a set of values, a way to dismantle un-democratic and power-driven ownership structures, a way to create wealth; a cooperative is not, however the value offered and proposed to your clients and customers.

 How you interact with the marketplace, what you sell and to whom and how, may also be influence by the same values that made you a cooperative in the first place, but your cooperative structure cannot stand in for the value you create in the world.

 In other words, the cooperative business structure is not what you’re selling.
 Your business and value proposition need to hold up apart from the governance structure, or your business will fail.

 Cooperative businesses must be set up to outlast the people who found them.
 And when structured well, operating and governance documents contain ready answers for questions like: